alexantr/yii2-elfinder/README.md

 ]) ?>
 ```

-Enable multiple selection to select more then one file in one input:
+Enable multiple selection to select more than one file in one input:

 ```php
 <?= alexantr\elfinder\InputFile::widget([